linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 ### Conclusion

 With this setup, SSH access is secured with **Duo 2FA** and **Twilio OTP**, and users are prompted to choose their preferred authentication method, offering flexibility while maintaining strong security.

 ---

-Make sure to create your TwiML URL for the voice OTP call.
-If you don't already have it, you can create one using the [Twilio Studio](https://www.twilio.com/docs/studio) or by following their guide to set up a TwiML Bin.
-The URL should look something like this:
+This guide now includes all necessary steps, including **setting up a TwiML Bin URL** in **Twilio Studio** to handle voice-based OTP delivery.

 `https://handler.twilio.com/twiml/YOUR_TWIML_BIN_URL?otp=123456`